 I help patients suffering from depression/anxiety every day do this very thing.

 Combining this cutting-edge research with medical advances help me help patients just like you…

 Get back on your feet.

 Because there is nothing more frustrating than wanting to get well and no one is able to help you get out of the hole you’re in.

 I am here to help.
 I have helped many frustrated patients over the years who came to me with chronic fatigue.
 In every case, I start with asking what is the cause of this person’s symptoms.
 I then works tirelessly to come up with the answers.
 And finally create a game plan that is designed to empower the person to get better by fixing the cause of the problem.

 Hilary Rutledge, DABCI

 P.S.
-If you would rather speak to me over the phone/laptop via Zoom, I also offer a free 15-minute consultation to answer any of your questions.
+We offer a free 15 minute consultation with us over the phone to answer any of your questions.
 Click here to schedule your free consultation.
 Look forward to hearing from you.